Myanmar civil war (2021–present): Junta counteroffensive in Anyar

 Tatmadaw forces recaptured the district capital of Kawlin on 10 February after almost 10 days of fighting.
 Junta forces razed the town, destroying the majority of homes in Kawlin and surrounding villages.
 On 22 February, junta forces attempted to recapture the town of Maw Luu from the KIA and ABSDF.
 On 14 March, junta forces took the village of Kampani, Kalay Township to weaken anti-junta attacks on Kalay.
 Despite this campaign, on 16 March resistance forces captured the Pyusawhti-controlled village of Kyaung Taik north of Kalay.

-While the junta launched its counteroffensives, allied resistance launched an offensive to capture Kani, capturing around 80% of the town by 7 March.
-After almost 10 days of fighting, by 15 March, rebels were forced retreat after overwhelming junta resistance.
+While the junta launched its counteroffensives, the allied resistance launched an offensive to capture Kani, capturing around 80% of the town by 7 March.
+After almost 10 days of fighting, by 15 March, rebels were forced to retreat after overwhelming junta resistance.

 On 4 April 2024, the PDF launched an unprecedented drone attack against Aye Lar Air Base, the main Tatmadaw headquarters, and Min Aung Hlaing's residence in the capital, Naypyidaw.
 Almost 30 drones were deployed; junta forces claimed 7 were shot down while Myawaddy TV said 13 fixed-wing drones were shot down and there were no casualties or damage to property.
 NUG claimed the attack was "a success".
-On 12 April, local People's Defense Forces claimed that they killed over a dozen junta soldiers in another attack on Aye Lar Air Base.
+On 12 April, the local People's Defense Forces claimed that they killed over a dozen junta soldiers in another attack on Aye Lar Air Base.

 On 19 April junta forces launched a counteroffensive to retake Shwe Pyi Aye, Homalin Township, after it was captured in November 2023.